 Apart from the PDO, which shows some useful predictive qualities, though not as good as AGW, the other ‘natural’ predictors were worse than useless.

 If I were asked whether increased CO2 is responsible for 100% of global warming, I’d have to say that it certainly was and that resultant warming might have been higher over the past thirty years as natural forcing seems to have been operating in the opposite direction.

 Here are the latest temperature anomalies expressed as a rolling 12-month mean with an 11-year rolling average superimposed.
 Why 11-year?
-Simply to avoid numerical problems resulting from the 11-year solar cycle (not that I’ve noticed any).
+Simply to avoid any possible numerical problems resulting from the 11-year solar cycle (not that I’ve noticed any).